 Seoul, South Korea

-I was using Airbnb (This is an affiliate link that, if you use it, will give you a discount and me a small payment as well.) for the most part on my solo travels last year, but started having physical symptoms that brought me back to Seoul to see doctors.
+I used Airbnb for the most part on my solo travels several years ago in Japan and then Korea, but started having physical symptoms that brought me back to Seoul to see doctors.
 I’m normally a big fan of Airbnb, but I didn’t want to make small talk with Airbnb hosts when I didn’t feel healthy.
 I decided to book a room via Hotwire.

 I ended up staying at three different 4-star hotels over about two weeks in Seoul because I kept getting new doctor’s appointments I had to wait for.
 Since Hotwire reservations are non-refundable and non-changeable, each time I learned I had to stay longer, I went back to Hotwire to book a new room.